Piano Manufacturers recommendations for piano tuning

-Here’s what some of the manufacturers say about tuning: Steinway & Sons … Unfortunately, no matter how expertly a piano is tuned, atmospheric variations, particularly humidity, and the nature of the piano’s construction constantly conspire to bring it off pitch.
-Your Steinway piano has been designed and built so that in normal use and under…
+Steinway & Sons … Unfortunately, no matter how expertly a piano is tuned, atmospheric variations, particularly humidity, and the nature of the piano’s construction constantly conspire to bring it off pitch.
+Your Steinway piano has been designed and built so that in normal use and under normal conditions it should need only periodic tuning.
+We…

 Lowering the tenor partial change to G#2/A2 results in a full 2-octave (A2-A4) range with all notes within that range using their 4th partials for the tuning.
 Not having any partial changes within the A2-A4 range, makes the tuning more accurate by eliminating even the possibility of a partial change error between A2-A4.
 In the treble, using the 1st partial instead of the 2nd @ A5 makes determining and tweaking the treble stretch easier.